About

 Leadership

-With over a decade of experience designing and producing artist residencies, retreats and site-responsive programs, Kamra brings a deep understanding of how creative work unfolds across timelines, budgets and collective processes.
+With a background spanning cultural organizing, experimental education, and entrepreneurship, Kamra brings a deep understanding of how creative work unfolds across timelines, budgets, and collective processes and what infrastructure is actually needed to support it.

 How We Operate